It was unfinished: The Heart Sutra

 The reasons for this must be made clear.

 If the Heart Sutra explains things that ordinary people of the time would naturally know, then this too would be a worthless scripture.
-Historically, there have been many religions all over the world, but there is no religion that teaches that "there is nothing when they illuminate the ultimate existence of the universe and says there is nothing there".
+Historically, there have been many religions all over the world, but there is no religion that teaches a scripture that "captures the ultimate existence of the universe and says there is nothing there".

 At the same time, it is a shocking and interesting reversal of the common sense of modern man, which is dominated by materialism in the name of science.

-If you are to decipher the Heart Sutra, you must first correctly interpret the three pairs of words presented here and construct a consistent meaning.
+If you try to decipher the Heart Sutra, you must first correctly interpret the three pairs of words presented here and construct a consistent meaning.
 Without this, there is no way of deciphering the Heart Sutra.

 The author has notyet seen any literature that convincingly clarifies this text structure.

 I have shown thelogic of this point in detail, especially in the text.

-However, onfurther deciphering, it becomes clear that there is also a ‘clear statement ofthe fact of redefinition" in this scripture.
+However, onfurther deciphering, it becomes clear that there is also a ‘clear statement ofthe fact of redefinition’ in this scripture.
 In other words, it is clarifiedthat there is an explanation of new concepts.

 The truth of theHeart Sutra has remained tightly protected by its meticulous logic, and now, in our time, it has been unsealed and its logic can be deciphered, and the truth has flourished.

 The result of this decipherment is a truth that transcends the boundaries of Buddhism and should be regarded as a common truth for all mankind, and it can be said to be a comprehensive account of the history of human thought.
 The result is not only the revival of Buddhism, but also the revival of the world's religions.